asafamr/PlasticFind/src/text.md

 - Jamstack blogs
 - Technical documentations
-- IoT / Embedded Web Interfaces
+- IoT / embedded web interfaces
-- You have a lot of traffic but SaaS Search is too expansive
+- You have a lot of traffic but SaaS search is too expansive